Securitas depot robbery: Conspiracy

 A criminal gang began to study the depot with the intention of robbing it.
 Men later convicted of conspiracy included Paul Allen, Jetmir Buçpapa, Roger Coutts, Emir Hysenaj, Lee Murray, Stuart Royle and Lea Rusha.
 Albanians Buçpapa and Hysenaj were childhood friends who met at school in Bajram Curri.
 They did not mention this in court, claiming not to know each other at all.
 Lea Rusha, a roofer and cage fighter, met Buçpapa (a bouncer) at a mixed martial arts (MMA) training session run by Rusha at the Angel Centre, near the depot.
 Rusha also knew Lee Murray through MMA; Murray was stopped by Kent Police on 28 July 2005 while in his car on a road overlooking the depot, together with two unidentified men.
 As well as being a cage fighter, Murray was also a drug dealer.

 Hysenaj signed up with a recruitment agency which supplied workers to Medway House.
 He was first given a job at Royal Victoria Place shopping centre in Royal Tunbridge Wells, and then at the end of 2005 offered work at the depot.
 At his training he asked questions about security measures and passed the information to Buçpapa, who told Rusha.
 On 6 January 2006, mobile phone records displayed at trial indicated that Allen, Coutts, Murray, Royle and Rusha were present at a meeting at Royle's house.
 Murray visited a surveillance shop in Derbyshire to buy a spy camera and recording device, with the intention of giving it to Hysenaj.
 Despite warning by the shop owner to be careful not to get glue on the lens of the camera when placing it in position, someone from the gang did precisely that, so Murray sent his friends Allen and Keyinde "Kane" Patterson back to the shop to get it replaced.
 The shop owner fixed the camera and attached it to a belt, which Hysenaj used to film inside the depot.
 On their way back, the men were stopped by Nottinghamshire Police for driving at 115 mph.
 Allen had broken the speed limit while driving on an expired provisional licence, and was in a car he did not own which had no MOT and no insurance, so it was impounded by the police.

-Several days before the robbery, Murray went clubbing in London and crashed his yellow Ferrari sports car on the New Kent Road the next morning.
+Several days before the robbery, Murray went clubbing in London and crashed his yellow Ferrari 360 Modena sports car on the New Kent Road the next morning.
 Murray fled the scene and was arrested by four police officers nearby.
 He was charged with assault in a case that never came to trial.
 When he had abandoned his car he left behind two burner phones containing numbers of other gang members and three photographs from the club, which showed him associating with Allen and Patterson.
 The police later recovered these items from the impounded car.
 Murray had accidentally recorded himself on one of the phones, talking to Rusha about how to carry out the robbery.